Zylann/godot_voxel/doc/source/api/VoxelGraphFunction.md

 Currently this class only stores a graph, it cannot run actual processing on its own.
 To generate voxels with it, see [VoxelGeneratorGraph](VoxelGeneratorGraph.md).

+Note: node types are identified with the enum [VoxelGraphFunction.NodeTypeID](VoxelGraphFunction.md#enumerations).
+This enum shouldn't be used in persistent contexts (such as save files) as its values may change between versions.

 ## Properties: